-There are a range of upland glacial landforms formed as the result of erosion.
+There is a range of upland glacial landforms formed as the result of erosion.
 These are explored below.

-Corrie – This is an arm chair shaped hollow found in the side of a mountain, e.g. Helvellyn, Lake District.
+Corrie – This is an armchair shaped hollow found on the side of a mountain, e.g. Helvellyn, Lake District.
 They typically contain a lake, known as a tarn.

 The video of Helvellyn below features a corrie containing a lake known as Red Tarn.

 Arete – This is a narrow, knife-edge ridge separating two corries, e.g. Striding Edge, Helvellyn.

 The video below shows an arete in the Swiss Alps.